JeremyTZX/nose-cone-visualizer/README.md

 This project includes multiple scripts in separate folders to support different modes of usage

 ## Overview
 This project provides a simple framework for defining geometric parameters and visualizing the resulting aerodynamic shapes in 3D.
 It is intended for exploratory, educational, and early-stage design use.
-Each version provides a different way to define or analyze nose cone geometries.
+Each version provides a different approach to defining or analyzing nose cone geometries.

 ## Scripts / Versions
-- **baseline:**
+- **Baseline:**
 Baseline version with geometric parameters defined directly in the code for reproducible runs.

-- **interactive:**
+- **Interactive:**
 An interactive version that prompts the user for input parameters at runtime.

+- **Batch-run:**
+A batch processing version that reads from an external spreadsheet to generate multiple nose cone geometries simultaneously for side-by-side comparison.

+- **STL Export:**
+An extension of the batch framework that processes multiple geometries from a spreadsheet and automatically exports them into ready-to-use `.stl` files for 3D modeling and printing.

 ## Features
 - Parametric definition of nose cone geometries